microsoft/Olive/docs/source/features/packaging_output_models.md

 # Packaging Olive artifacts

 ## What is Olive Packaging
 Olive will output multiple candidate models based on metrics priorities.
-It also can package output artifacts when the user required.
+It also can package output artifacts when the user requires.
 Olive packaging can be used in different scenarios.
 There are 3 packaging types: `Zipfile`, `AzureMLModels` and `AzureMLData`.

 ### Zipfile
 Zipfile packaging will generate a ZIP file which includes 3 folders: `CandidateModels`, `SampleCode` and `ONNXRuntimePackages`, and a `models_rank.json` file in the `output_dir` folder (from Engine Configuration):